 Service and Value Score: 4 / 5

 PIA’s customer support is responsive and helpful, and we appreciate being given the support line’s PGP key for secure communication.
-While a live chat option would be nice for simple issues like account settings and basic troubleshooting, the lack of one means that PIA’s support reps are able to devote more attention and care to the support tickets – a trade-off, sure, but a fair one.
+While a live chat option would be nice for simple issues like account settings and basic troubleshooting, the lack of one means that PIA’s support reps can devote more attention and care to the support tickets – a trade-off, sure, but a fair one.

-Though we do wish there was a free trial available, PIA’s pricing is reasonable and no-nonsense; where other providers cover their checkout page in special offers and extra add-ons, there’s no confusion about what you get with PIA.
-Service is cheaper than the equivalent plans from many other top VPNs, and we really like the 10 simultaneous connections limit (five is the norm for providers of PIA’s caliber).
+Though we do wish there was a free trial available, PIA’s pricing is reasonable and no-nonsense – where other providers cover their checkout page in special offers and extra add-ons, there’s no confusion about what you get with PIA.
+Service is cheaper than the equivalent plans from many other top VPNs, and we really like the ten simultaneous connections limit (five is the norm for providers of PIA’s caliber).

 Final Score: 4.25 / 5